onedata/onedata-deployments/openfaas/README.md

 cd ..
 ```
 ## Obtaining openfaas creds
-Make sure that the releases have been deployed and the given pods are running.
+Make sure that the releases have been deployed and the corresponding pods are running.
-Now we are ready to configure the provider.
-First we need to obtain the openfaas password.
+Now, the Oneprovider can be configured.
+First, obtain the openfaas password:
 ```
 echo $(kubectl -n openfaas get secret basic-auth -o jsonpath="{.data.basic-auth-password}" | base64 --decode)
 ```